-Offer them somewhere to live, reproduce, store their food and hide from the elements with bug homes – or combine lots of elements into an amazing Bug Hotel!
+Offer somewhere to live, reproduce, store food and hide from the elements with bug homes – or combine lots of elements into an amazing Bug Hotel!

-Recently felled trees are a perfect resource for making a nice log pile for a more natural looking Bug Boarding House – offering 5 star accommodation for many species!
+Recently felled trees are perfect for making a nice log pile for a more natural looking Bug Boarding House – offering 5 star accommodation for many species!

 Why not consider adding a worm composter?
 Worms have as much importance as insects in the food chain.

 Don’t forget hedgehogs – areas for insects and worms are perfect for hedgehogs and if they are in a quieter, sheltered part of the garden then this could be the perfect place for them to hibernate over winter.
 You could offer them a Hogitat, or if you build a bug hotel you could include a hog-home on the ground level.

 Check out our step by step guide to making your very own Bee Hotel:

 Download a list of useful plants to grow for insects: